 - 1.38 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems. - 1.39 For example, an entity should: - Implement risk management processes that allow identification, assessment and management of privacy risks, including CDR security risks.
-As part of this, accredited data recipients should consider their obligations to implement strong minimum information security controls under Privacy Safeguard 12.13 - Establish clear processes for reviewing and responding to CDR data complaints.
-For the banking sector, CDR entities should consider their obligations to have internal dispute resolution processes that meet the relevant ASIC requirements.14 - Integrate privacy safeguards training into induction processes and provide regular staff training to those who deal with CDR data.
+As part of this, accredited persons/accredited data recipients should consider their obligations to implement strong minimum information security controls under Schedule 2 to the Rules. - Establish clear processes for reviewing and responding to CDR data complaints.
+For the banking sector, CDR entities should consider their obligations to have internal dispute resolution processes that meet the relevant ASIC requirements. - Integrate privacy safeguards training into induction processes and provide regular staff training to those who deal with CDR data.
 This regular training should occur at a minimum of once per year.
-Note that accredited data recipients already have obligations under Privacy Safeguard 12 to ensure all users undergo mandatory security and privacy training prior to interacting with the CDR data environment, with 'refresher courses' provided at least annually.15 - Establish processes that allow consumers to promptly and easily access and correct their CDR data, in accordance with the privacy safeguards and CDR Rules.
+Note that accredited persons/accredited data recipients already have obligations to ensure all users undergo mandatory security and privacy training prior to interacting with the CDR data environment, with 'refresher courses' provided at least annually. - Establish processes that allow consumers to promptly and easily access and correct their CDR data, in accordance with the privacy safeguards and CDR Rules.
 As part of this, and in relation to access, data holders should consider their obligations to provide consumer data request services.
-16 In relation to correction, CDR entities should consider their obligations under Privacy Safeguard 13 to respond to correction requests from consumers.
-17
+In relation to correction, CDR entities should consider their obligations under Privacy Safeguard 13 to respond to correction requests from consumers.